BASE TRAINING & EDUCATION SERVICES (BTES)

 Maxwell AFB, Gunter Annex AL 36114-3011

-NOTE: If the link and or website is currently unavailable, you may use the following options to order your CCAF transcript:
+The link and or website is currently unavailable to order CCAF transcripts electronically.
+You may use the following options to order your CCAF transcript:

 1.)
 Mail a letter to the CCAF requesting a transcript, you will need to included your full name, the last four of your SSN, your Date of Birth, and the address in which you wish to have your transcript mailed to.
 (This option is free, please ensure that the letter is physically SIGNED or your information will not be released).